pg9182/northstar-dedicated/README.md

 - **Environment variable configuration** support for convars and arguments.
 - **Stable versioning scheme** with compatibility guarantees, smoothing over changes in Northstar itself and making automatic container updates safer.
 - **Layered docker image** for faster builds, smaller downloads, and a much lower disk footprint.
-- **Includes custom d3d11 and gfsdk stubs**, reducing the memory usage (by ~700 MB), and eliminating the need for a physical or emulated GPU.
+- **Includes custom d3d11 and gfsdk stubs**, reducing the memory usage (by ~700 MB), and eliminating the need for a physical or emulated GPU (these are now part of the [R2Northstar](https://github.com/R2Northstar/NorthstarStubs) organization).
 - **Includes a custom wine build** to reduce the size of the container (it will get even smaller soon).
 - **Minimal Docker container** based on Alpine Linux.
 - **Updates the process name to include the server status** (similar to the process title when running on Windows).